 The specific ways that an insurer uses to measure betterment during your claim vary according to the part in question.
 Standard automobile tires begin with around 11/16 inch tread depth, and are considered "bald," or in need of replacement, at around 1/8 inch.
 Insurers measure the remaining tire tread on a damaged tire to determine its remaining life.
 Batteries have life expectancies between three and 10 years, depending on the brand, and are often marked with the installation date.
 Insurers measure the amount of time that has elapsed since the installation to determine its remaining life.

 Every state has different laws regarding betterment.
 Insurers are not permitted to deduct betterment in some areas.
-CarInsurance.com reports that betterment is only permitted in Wisconsin when the parts used increase the resale value of the damaged vehicle, such as with engine or transmission replacements.
-California accepts a broader range of items for betterment, including paint jobs, but it requires insurers to deduct an amount that "accurately reflect(s) the value of such deductions," meaning the insurer must document the betterment to demonstrate how the value was determined.
+In Wisconsin, for example, insurance companies may only reduce your payout if the betterment of individual parts increases your vehicle's resale value over what it was before the accident, such as with complete engine or transmission replacements.
+Other states accepts a broader range of items for betterment, such as paint jobs.
+In the interests of fair settlement, most places insist that insurers document the betterment to demonstrate how the value was determined, and deduct only the amount that accurately reflects the valuation.